Engoo Blog Travel & Fun

 Grill

-As a noun, a grill is a set of metal bars placed over a fire for cooking.
-When you cook food this way, you are grilling (verb) it.
+As a noun, a "grill" is a set of metal bars placed over a fire for cooking.
+When you cook food this way, you're grilling (verb) it.

-We put some hamburgers and hotdogs on the grill.
+Let's put some hamburgers and hotdogs on the grill and have a barbecue!

 Grill the salmon until each side is golden brown.